Urban Planning and Design with a minor in Sustainability

 “It will expand your knowledge and technical skills and make you a more well-rounded individual.
 I believe that what truly sets UP&D apart from other programs of study is that there will always be new topics to learn, new issues to solve, and new opportunities to experience.”

 Outside of academics, Michael has held a strong interest in entrepreneurship since his elementary school days.
-At Rutgers he leads one of the largest on-campus startups, CliMit, which uses GIS and AI to help municipalities understand their risk of climate-induced disasters and how to effectively mitigate them.
+At Rutgers, he leads one of the largest on-campus startups, CliMit, which uses GIS and AI to help municipalities understand their risk of climate-induced disasters and how to effectively mitigate them.
 He feels fortunate to work on CliMit with an incredibly talented and motivated team of students, as well as be mentored by faculty who are part of the Innovation, Design, & Entrepreneurship Academy (IDEA) and Rutgers Business School.
-He also participates in ice hockey at Rutgers, and enjoys hobbies in graphic design and horticulture.
+He is also President of Rutgers Club Ice Hockey and Cap & Skull ’24, and enjoys hobbies in graphic design and horticulture.